johnasp/johnaspinall.co.uk/_posts/2016-03-03-jdw-mobile-ux.md

 </table>

-#### PROJECT OVERVIEW
+## Project overview

 Analytics data revealed that on JD Williams' suite of mobile specific websites, the product and search user journies had an unacceptably high add to bag abandonment rate.

 I was tasked with the role of UX lead, the goal of which was to increase the abandonment rate in the "product search - add to bag" user journey.

+### Problem 1

+Users were often abandoning the "search user journey" when searching for a product.

+### Problem 2

+Users were abandoning the "product refine user journey" when trying to refine facets of a product.

-#### User testing
+## User testing

-Although we had data to tell us that users were often abandoning the user journey when searching for a product, I needed to know exactly the reasons why.
+Although we had data to tell us what the problems where, I needed to verify exactly the reasons why.
+To achieve this, I mapped out the two problematic user journies and organised a user testing session to run tests on with real users.

-To achieve this, I organised and ran a user testing session with a specialist company called "What Users Do".
+ with a specialist company called "What Users Do".
 I sat in on all the testing sessions and observed users often struggled to both find and also refine, facets of products they were searching for.

 Product refinements had to be made via a series of unintuitive drop down menus (which didn't lend itself well to a touch screen experience) and often caused confusion and a lot users dropped out of the journey at this stage.